Inverse Optimization of Convex Risk Functions: Numerical Study

-Of course, neither the client nor the manager would and shall fully trust this measure given its ad hoc nature.
-Alternatively, the client can further provide his/her past record of investment to indicate what kind of investment opportunity in the past would he consider as a preferable one and expect the portfolio constructed by the manager to share a similar risk profile.
-The manager can achieve this by first confirming with the client whether he/she agrees with the monotonicity, convexity, and translation invariance condition.
-We assume that the client would agree with the law invariance condition given that the spectral risk measure is law invariant.
-Finally, the manager may assume the client's past investment $x^{*}$ was made according to the following forward risk minimization problem:

-where $\vec{R}_{i}\in\Re^{|\Omega|}$ denotes the random returns of an asset $i$ and $x_{i}$ stands for the proportion of the total wealth invested in the asset-$i$.
-The non-negativity constraint $x\geq0$ assumes only long positions are considered by the client.
+where $\vec{R}_{i}\in\Re^{|\Omega|}$ denotes the random returns of an asset $i$ and $x_{i}$ stands for the proportion of the total wealth invested in the asset $i$.
+The non-negativity constraint $x\geq0$ assumes that the client considers only long positions.

-We assume throughout the experiments that the client's true risk preference can be captured by the following OCE risk measure with exponential disutility function (\cite{bentalTeboulle}):

-where $u(x):=\frac{1}{s}(e^{sx}-1)$ and $s$ is a parameter that controls the level of risk aversion.
-It is worth noting that the choice of this risk measure is partly motivated by the popularity of its dual form

-which has been studied in the field of distributionally robust optimization (DRO) to represent a worst-case quantity that one may seek to minimize in the face of uncertain distribution (\cite{Gotoh:2015aa}).
-Since the measure is assumed to be unknown a priori in our experiments, it would be interesting also to view the experiments also as an attempt to address the cases when the exact specification of DRO is uncertain and only the corresponding optimal solution may be observed.